wgxcodersdc/android-community/getting_started_android.md

 ###<a name="PhoneNotNeeded">Do I need an Android phone/tablet in order to make an app?</a>###

 No!
 Though it sure is fun to put the apps you make on your own device.
 The Android SDK includes a mobile device emulator — a virtual mobile device that runs on your computer.
 The emulator lets you develop and test Android applications without using a physical device.
-There are other emulators like genymotion which we will discuss later.

 ###<a name="InstallJava">I'm ready to get started.
 What should I do first?</a>###